irthomasthomas/Instagram-Machine-Learning-Random-Forest-Classifier/README.md

 Svelte JS
 etc

-RedisBloom and various probabilistic data-structures where used to facilitate a public web interface.
+RedisBloom and various probabilistic data-structures where used to support a public web interface.
 The probabilistic data-structures allowed me to run a fully-functional public demo on a single small VM in a deterministic manner.

 Briefly, the program consists of:
   Scraping instagram posts from hashtags related selling.